fjadidi2001/CS50X/Python-learning/readme.md

  **key is in a dictionary, you can use in and not in**

+  get()=>same thing as indexing key not found return specified value
 # Tuple
+like list but immutable
 ![tuple](./img/tuple.png)

 <br>

-**Tuples can be created without the parentheses by just separating the values with commas.**
+**Tuples can be created without the parentheses by just separating the values with commas.** why we use tuple?<br>
+Tuples are faster than lists, but they cannot be changed.

 ## Tuple unpacking
 allows you to assign each item in a collection to a variable.